incubyte/incubyte.github.io/content/blog/understanding-sql-dialects.md

 ### SQL Server (T-SQL)

-Microsoft SQL Server uses T-SQL (Transact-SQL), which includes several proprietary features:
+Microsoft SQL Server uses Transact-SQL (T-SQL), which includes several proprietary features:

 - **IDENTITY:** A property to auto-generate unique values for a column, often used for primary keys.
 - **GO:** A batch separator used in SQL scripts to group commands.